Roasted pumpkin with haloumi, crispy lentils and coriander dressing

 1 bay leaf

-1.3kg crown pumpkin, peeled and cut into bite-sized chunks
+1.3kg crown pumpkin, peeled, cut into bite-sized chunks

 3 tablespoons olive oil